MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

     },

     containerEvents: {
-        // container events on the server side, in this case `this` is the server instance that received the package
+        // container events on the server side, in this case `this` is the server instance that received the packet

         eventName: function(eventData, connectedClient) {
             // method available only here: this.container.sendResponseEvent("eventName", someData)